Charles Fillmore (Unity Church): Introduction to New Thought

-Death

 Myrtle Fillmore died in 1931.
 Charles remarried in 1933 to Cora G. Dedrick, who was a collaborator on his later writings.

+Death

-Charles Fillmore died in 1948.
+Charles Fillmore died in 1948 in Lee's Summit, Missouri.
 Unity continued, growing into a worldwide movement.
 Unity World Headquarters at Unity Village and Unity Worldwide Ministries are the organizations of the movement.

 Tenets and beliefs

 In a pamphlet called "Answers to Your Questions About Unity", poet James Dillet Freeman says that Charles and Myrtle both had health problems and turned to some new ideas which they believed helped to improve these problems.
 Their beliefs are centered on two basic propositions: (1) God is good.
 (2) God is available; in fact, God is in you.
 The pamphlet goes on to say that:

 About a year after the Fillmores started the magazine Modern Thought, they had the inspiration that if God is what they thought – the principle of love and intelligence, the source of all good – God is wherever needed.
 It was not necessary for people to be in the same room with them in order for them to unite in thought and prayer.

 The Fillmores taught reincarnation.
 In his later years, Fillmore felt so young that he thought that he might be physically immortal, as well as believing that he might be the reincarnation of Paul the Apostle.

-Charles and Myrtle Fillmore were vegetarians.
-Charles Fillmore wrote ”The master on the spiritual plane is not a slave driver…He must love every creature…His love must flow forth in protecting streams when any creature is in danger of violence or destruction.
-He must recognize all life as God’s life…Thus he cannot in any way sanction the killing of animals for food, nor can he give passive assent by eating the flesh of those slain by the hands of ignorant man.”
+Vegetarianism

+Charles's wife Myrtle became a vegetarian in 1895 for ethical reasons.
+Charles later became a convert through his wife's influence and made his first public statement about vegetarianism in an article titled "As to Meat Eating", in 1903.
+The article argued that meat eating is unethical and that a vegetarian diet could accelerate spiritual progress.
+He advocated lacto-ovo vegetarianism.

+Charles and his wife operated Unity Inn, a vegetarian restaurant on Tracy Avenue in Kansas City, Missouri.
+It was one of the largest in the world at the time as it accommodated 200 guests.
+In 1924, Unity published a vegetarian cookbook, The Unity Inn Cookbook which contains over 300 meatless recipes.
+Charles authored an essay for the cookbook titled "Relation Between Regeneration and Vegetarianism".
+After Myrtle's death in 1931, Charles gave up being a vegetarian and added fish to his diet.